-The Homeless Council – formerly known as the Cobb Human Services Coalition – is an association of agencies and community organizations that work together to reduce homelessness and poverty in Cobb County.
+The Homelessness Council – formerly known as the Cobb Human Services Coalition – is an association of agencies and community organizations that work together to reduce homelessness and poverty in Cobb County.
 Members share resources and expertise to increase education, economic opportunity, decent housing, heath benefits, and other services for Cobb’s homeless and at-risk residents.
 The council has created a county-wide Discharge Plan to be utilized by hospitals, service agencies and law enforcement entities.

 Homeless Council Chairperson – Tyler Driver, The Extension, Inc.

 The Taskforce meets on an as needed basis.
 For information please call 770-514-7212.